GersonE47/GersonE47.github.io/README.md

 Hello There!,

-Collaborative, detail-oriented college graduate looking to utilize educational experience in a full-time role.
-Proficient in writing, editing, and proofreading with well-honed skills in technical research and some experience with syntax language for HTML, XML, Python, C++, and other technical based software programs as well.
+Collaborative, detail-oriented college graduate utilizing educational experience in a full-time role.
+Proficient in writing, editing, and proofreading with well-honed skills in technical research and some experience with syntax languages along with other software programs as well.
 Motivated to leverage my background in writing and research methods to produce engaging content for any audience.
+I look forward to connecting!

 ## Skills
 - External/Internal Communications
-- Copywriting
-- Content Writing
+- Technical Writing Copy Writing, Content Writing, Demand Writing, and other forms of profressional writing
 - Bilingual (English & Spanish)
 - Microsoft Office
 - Git/GitHub/GitHub Pages
 - Visual Studio Code
+- Adobe Acrobat

 ## Education